mahmoudimus/ac/docs/public/developing/operations.md

 <a name="performance"></a>
 ##Managing Performance
+<a name="scalability"></a>
+### Scalability

+There are two ways to design your add-ons to scale with a growing number of installations and users:

+- Vertical scaling: you scale by adding more resources (e.g. CPU, memory) to existing nodes
+- Horizontal scaling: you scale by adding more nodes (e.g. servers)

+It may be difficult to predict exactly how much resources your add-ons will need.
+For this reason, and because your add-ons will be operating in a cloud environment targetting thousands of customers, we encourage you to design your add-ons to scale horizontally.
+This will of course depend on your hosting strategy.

+Existing cloud platforms can help you scale your implementations.
+One example of is [Heroku](www.heroku.com), a cloud application platform that can host applications developed in Java, Node.js, Pyton, Ruby, Scala or Closure.
+Heroku leverages [Amazon AWS](http://www.aws.amazon.com) (Amazon Web Services) technology, and mostly supports horizontal scaling.
+Other examples include [Google Cloud](http://cloud.google.com) and [SalesForce1](www.salesforce.com/salesforce1).
+These platforms are built to help you scale for the web.
 <a name="perftesting"></a>
 ### Performance testing
 We recommend you run performance tests for your add-ons.
 This will help you define the resources required